Degiacomi-Lab/molearn/examples/README.md

 ## Neural network parameters

-An example output generated when a neural network is trained is saved in the folder `xbb_foldingnet_checkpoints`.
+In `xbb_foldingnet_checkpoints`, an example output generated when the *foldingnet* neural network is trained on the files in `data` is provided.
 This includes a chekpoint file (containing neural network parameters) and a logfile, tracking the performance of the neural network during training.

 ## Scripts

+#### Training examples

-* `bb_foldingnet_basic.py`: minimal example demonstrating how to load data, setup foldingnet, and train it.
+* `bb_foldingnet_basic.py`: minimal example demonstrating how to load data, setup *foldingnet*, and train it.
+This script operates on training examples in the `data` folder and can be executed as-is (after training multiPDB files are extracted).
+This script will generate output similar to that provided in `xbb_foldingnet_checkpoints`.
+* `bb_example_subclassing_trainer.py`: example of subclassing molearn Trainer and adding features to it.
+This script features a modification of `bb_foldingnet_basic.py`, and can also be run as-is.
+* `bb_many_subclassing_examples.py`: several examples of Trainer subclasses, implementing various features.
+This script is not intended to be used as is, and is instead thought as an inspiration for creating your own Trainers.

+#### Analysis examples

 * `analysis_example.py`: minimal example of analysis of trained neural network.
-By default, this script will load the content of the `data` and `xbb_foldingnet_checkpoints` folders.
+This script operates on the content of the `data` and `xbb_foldingnet_checkpoints` folders.
+Note that more detailed explanations on analysis are available out our [molearn notebooks](https://github.com/Degiacomi-Lab/molearn_notebook)
-* `bb_example_subclassing_trainer.py`: An example of subclassing molearn trainers and adding features.
-This script should be functional as it is.
-* `bb_many_subclassing_examples.py`: Several classes that subclass molearn trainers and implement various features.
-These classes are not intended to be used as they are.
-The classes are designed as inspiration for creating your own trainer.